kiks7/blog/content/notes/Owncloud Multiple Vulnerabilities.md

 ## Introduction
 During the research time in Hacktive Security I discovered several flaws in the [owncloud](https://owncloud.org/) product.

-<br>Owncloud is an open-source cloud service similar to Google Drive.
+Owncloud is an open-source cloud service similar to Google Drive.
 It is a good and popular piece of software and it was strange that the last CVE was from the far 2017 (2 years ago).So, we started looking at it and we disclosed 3 vulnerabilities related to the file sharing context, for sure a good attack vector.

 What I discovered could **compromise user's root folder** (read/write) via *CSRF*, cause an **authenticated Denial of Service** or **interact with local services** (*SSRF*) and **bypass password protected images**.